How your seasonal SME can weather challenges throughout the year

 Even though your busy season brought in revenue, that doesn’t mean every sale or job was automatically a success.
 There could have been problems with an order, communication issues, or other hiccups along the way.

 SOLUTION: Refine your processes to maximize revenue for your busy season.
-From the initial interaction with the customer to the product being a part of their life, ensure that your SME is equipped with the resources you need to make each sale or service smooth and efficient to make every opportunity a success.
-Communication is key for this to happen- clear, responsive communication with your staff, with your suppliers, and of course, with your clients and customers.
+From the initial interaction with the customer to the product being a part of their life, ensure that your SME is equipped with the resources needed to make each sale or service smooth and efficient, thereby making every opportunity a success.
+Communication is key for this to happen – clear, responsive communication with your staff, suppliers, and, of course, with your clients and customers.

 Have you considered Factoring as a solution?

-Some SMEs struggle because of not using factoring as an innovative source of capital.
+Some SMEs struggle because they do not use factoring as an innovative source of capital.
 Factris is trying to change that by supplying SMEs with the short-term finances needed to get through the slow season while eliminating the complications and headaches of applying for a loan.
 Read more about it to give your seasonal SME the boost it needs to have the most successful year possible.

-Keeping ahead of the storm while maximizing productivity during fair weather will continue to be crucial with your SME.
-So study, plan, innovate and refine your seasonal SME to stay ahead of the changes in order to remain afloat and sailing towards greater success.
+Keeping ahead of the storm while maximizing productivity during fair weather will remain crucial for your SME.
+So, study, plan, innovate, and refine your seasonal SME to stay ahead of the changes and remain afloat, sailing towards greater success.